 “The algorithm used to calculate Domain Authority has changed over time, but relatively infrequently.
 The current algorithm has been in production for nearly five years without any major changes.
 We do occasionally make minor tweaks as needed.
 Robustness against changes in Google’s algorithm and in the underlying Mozscape link index was a design principle when developing the algorithm.” – Matthew Peters, Director of Data Science, MOZ

 Google doesn’t rank websites.
 It never did and it never will.
 Google ranks web pages.

 Although Domain Authority shows the likelihood that pages on that domain will rank.
 The real test is the authority of the specific pages.
 The real test is Page Authority.

 You can think of search engine optimization this way:

 Pages get their authority in two ways.
 When a page on another website links to them, they get authority directly.
 But they also borrow authority from their domain.

-You can check the Domain Authority of any website using Open Site Explorer.
+You can check the Domain Authority of any website using Link Explorer.
 It’s a free tool, built into Moz.
 Just enter a domain and you can see the Domain Authority and part of the “backlink profile” for any domain.
 With the paid version, you can see all the data.

 There is a lot of great info on this simple report.
 It shows the following: